 Similar to the previous one, but there is one difference: the teacher will pose a hypothetical situation that goes beyond the position of the student or his recommendations.
-Opponent will be asked to asso his/he examp will to mana the q
+Opponent will be asked ematic ading The in the laced on in able ake a entire blem track pest on.